BibhuAsish1925/Power-Efficient-16x8-SRAM-Array-Design-and-Layout-Implementation-using-a-Low-Power-7T-SRAM-Cell/README.md

 These peripheral circuits together enable the **efficient operation of the 16×8 SRAM array**.

 ---
+---
+---

+## Peripheral Circuits of the SRAM Array

+The proposed **16×8 SRAM array** uses several peripheral circuits to ensure reliable addressing, writing, and sensing operations.
+Each circuit is implemented at both the **schematic and layout level** to verify complete physical realization of the memory system.

+The main peripheral blocks are:

+- Inverter
+- 4-Input AND Gate
+- 4×16 Row Decoder
+- Precharge Circuit
+- Write Driver
+- Sense Amplifier
+- Isolation Circuit

+---

+### 4.1 Inverter Circuit

+The CMOS inverter is used to generate complementary control signals required in the SRAM system.
+It consists of one PMOS and one NMOS transistor connected in a pull-up and pull-down configuration.

+The inverter is mainly used for generating signals such as:

+- **WE → WEB**
+- **SAE → ISO**

+For proper switching, the transistor sizes are chosen as:

+- **NMOS = 400 nm**
+- **PMOS = 800 nm**

+**Figure:** Inverter schematic and layout

+---

+### 4.2 4-Input AND Gate

+The 4-input AND gate is used in the row decoding logic to generate a HIGH output for one specific address combination.

+The logic is implemented using:

+- NAND structure transistors:
+  - **NMOS = 400 nm**
+  - **PMOS = 800 nm**
+- Output inverter transistors:
+  - **NMOS = 600 nm**
+  - **PMOS = 1.2 µm**

+The larger inverter sizing improves the drive strength required for highly capacitive wordlines.

+**Figure:** 4-input AND gate schematic and layout

+---

+### 4.3 4×16 Row Decoder

+The row decoder converts a **4-bit address input** into **16 wordlines**, ensuring only one row is selected at a time.

+Its operation includes:

+- Address inversion using CMOS inverters
+- Logic generation using 4-input AND gates
+- One-hot wordline selection for the SRAM array

+Proper decoder design improves access reliability and prevents row conflicts.

+**Figure:** 4×16 row decoder schematic, layout, and waveform

+---

+### 4.4 Precharge Circuit

+The precharge circuit initializes both bitlines before every read operation.

+Its operation is:

+- **PC = 0:** PMOS transistors turn ON and charge BL and BLB to VDD
+- **PC = 1:** PMOS transistors turn OFF and release the bitlines for sensing

+Transistor sizing:

+- Side PMOS transistors = **1.2 µm**
+- Equalization PMOS transistor = **800 nm**

+This sizing provides faster charging of the highly capacitive bitlines.

+**Figure:** Precharge circuit schematic, layout, and waveform

+---

+### 4.5 Write Driver

+The write driver forces input data onto the bitlines during the write cycle.

+Its operation includes:

+- Generating complementary outputs:
+  - **BL**
+  - **BLB**
+- Driving large bitline capacitances
+- Overwriting stored data in the selected SRAM cell

+Because BL and BLB are highly capacitive, stronger transistors are used for reliable writing.

+**Figure:** Write driver schematic, layout, and waveform

+---

+### 4.6 Sense Amplifier

+The sense amplifier detects the small voltage difference between BL and BLB during read operation and converts it into a full digital output.

+Its function includes:

+- Differential sensing
+- Fast signal amplification
+- Improved read reliability

+Careful transistor matching is required to minimize offset errors and improve sensing accuracy.

+**Figure:** Sense amplifier schematic, layout, and waveform

+---

+### 4.7 Isolation Circuit

+The isolation circuit controls the connection between the bitlines and the sense amplifier.

+Its operation is:

+- **ISO = HIGH:** disconnects sense amplifier during write
+- **ISO = LOW:** connects sense amplifier during read

+This prevents unwanted loading of the bitlines and improves system stability.

+Larger transistor sizing is used because the circuit directly drives capacitive bitline nodes.

+**Figure:** Isolation circuit schematic and layout

+---

+### 4.8 SRAM Array

+The individual 7T SRAM cells are arranged into a **16×8 memory array**.

+Array organization:

+- **16 rows**
+- **8 columns**
+- Shared **wordlines**
+- Shared **bitline pairs**

+This arrangement allows structured data storage and retrieval while maintaining compact implementation.

+**Figure:** 16×8 SRAM array schematic and layout

+---

+### 4.9 System Integration

+All peripheral blocks are integrated with the SRAM array to form the complete memory system.

+System sequence:

+1. Row decoder selects one wordline
+2. Precharge prepares bitlines
+3. Write driver stores input data
+4. Isolation controls sensing path
+5. Sense amplifier generates output data

+This integration ensures proper operation of the complete SRAM memory.

+**Figure:** Complete integrated SRAM system

+---
+---
+---

 ## Single-Bit 7T-SRAM Cell Test with Peripheral Circuits